 3. Buy Bitcoin in New Zealand

 - You'll need to wait until you've been notified that you've been verified before placing an order.

 - To buy Bitcoin, log into the site, navigate to the Bitcoin product page or our All Coins page.
 Here, you enter the amount of Bitcoin that you want to buy.
-You can enter the amount in either New Zealand Dollars (NZD) or a specific amount denominated in Bitcoin (BTC).
+You can enter the amount in either New Zealand Dollars (NZD - fiat currency) or a specific amount denominated in Bitcoin (BTC - cryptocurrency).

 - You now need to provide us with your bitcoin address in the Order screen.
 A Bitcoin wallet address is usually labelled "Current Address" or "Receiving Address"inside your wallet app.
 It is either 33 or 34 characters long, begins with a 1 or a 3, and looks something like this: 1CFzx2rqCDhYekKf1LKmPeYBMKv3zp1p48.
 It is important that you always copy & paste the address; never try to type it manually!
 As with other cryptocurrencies, bitcoin transactions are irreversible, so it's essential to get the address right or you risk losing your digital assets.
 If the coin is sent to the wrong address there is nothing you or I can do to retrieve it.
 If you are placing an order for a substantial amount and have never purchased from us before, we will first send a small test transaction to you to confirm that your wallet is correctly set up.

 - For the final step, simply click the "Order" button and follow the various payment instructions provided on the next screen.
 The bitcoin price, the amount of BTC you are buying, and the amount it will cost you in NZD is locked in at this point in the transaction when you proceed to the checkout.
 Our current buy and sell exchange rates are always listed on our All Coins page and updated every five minutes.